 You can get full information about this section here: Complete Guide for the Writing section of IELTS

 Get here to know more about the reading section: Complete Guide for the Reading section of IELTS

 You can listen to some podcasts and ted talks to understand different accents and pronunciations.
 Not only can this help you understand different accents, but is also a great way to expose yourself to new vocabulary and different interesting IELTS speaking topics.
 Remember, the broader your general language and general knowledge, the more comfortable you will be with the language and topics in the test.

 Finally, learn the exam tips and strategies and apply them to practice exams.
 This will help you learn how to manage your time and how to utilize it effectively to complete each section of the exam.
 Time management is one of the most important aspects when it comes down to tests.
 However, at the end of the day, it rests on your language skills the most.
 Maybe this will help you out: Tips and Advice for the IELTS test day

-Understand and analyse each module of the test thoroughly.
+Understand and analyze each module of the test thoroughly.
 For example, understand the IELTS reading Practice test – how many passages there are, how long they are, how many questions there are, the types of questions there are, etc. This will help you understand where you should be given more time, and where it should be less.
-When you have learnt and answered every type of question, you will not be surprised on the test day with something new.
-Once you feel comfortable answering True, False, Not Given questions for example, then you will not be afraid of them when you see them on test-day.
+When you have learned and answered every type of question, you will not be surprised on the test day with something new.
+Once you feel comfortable answering True, False, Not Given questions for example, then you will not be afraid of them when you see them on test day.